 Autumn is officially upon us and it’s around this time, we all reside in the comfort of our home instead of pottering around the garden.
 This usually means that our poor gardens are left to fend for themselves in the upcoming bitter months.
 However, we have teamed up with Olive Grove to round up five tips to help you enjoy your garden all year round.

 Tidy up your trees

 Prune any unwanted branches on any shrubs or trees you have in your garden.
 This will help them keep their appealing shape over the winter months.
-While you are in the garden be sure to give your hedges or any overgrown plants a quick trim before the frost makes an unwanted appearance.
+While you are in the garden be sure to entrust your hedges or any overgrown plants to a tree pruning Aurora expert before the frost makes an unwanted appearance.

 Prepare for next spring

 If the colder months aren’t your favourite time of year, start planning for the upcoming spring and summer months.
 You can use the cooler autumn months before winter brisk fully kicks in to plant your spring bulbs.
 Get your hands in some snowdrops or daffodil bulbs and wait eagerly to see them blossom throughout the colder months.
 Most spring bulbs thrive in a greatly fertilised soil, so be sure to dig in plenty of sand and slow releasing nutrients that will feed the bulbs over the winter and autumn months.

 Let there be light